Healthy Snacks for Athletes Under 18

 You’ll learn:

-• What healthy snacks can do for the young athlete
+- What healthy snacks can do for the young athlete, especially those with complex carbohydrates

-• My rules of thumb to make sure your athlete gets the nutrition that’s most important for training and competition
+- My rules of thumb to make sure your athlete gets the nutrition and sustained energy that’s most important for training and competition

 Unhealthy Snacks for Teenage Athletes

-There are more examples of unhealthy snack foods than there are of healthy ones for the child athlete.
+There are more real life examples of unhealthy snack foods than there are of healthy ones for high school athletes.

-Unfortunately, these healthy snacks don’t truly fuel and satisfy your child, especially if he’s a growing young athlete.
+Unfortunately, these don’t truly fuel with proper nutrition and satisfy your child, especially if he’s a growing young athlete.

 Just take a look at the concession stand.

-Often, it is loaded with high fat, sugary foods that aren’t appropriate for game day.
+Often, it is loaded with high fat, sugary foods like candy bars that aren’t appropriate for game day.

 Sideline snacks brought by well-intentioned parents are not much better.